sabrish89/Projected-gradient-based-alternating-least-squares-NNMF/README.md

-# Projected gradient based alternating least squares NNMF
+# Projected gradients based alternating least squares NNMF

 Paper can be found <a href = "https://www.csie.ntu.edu.tw/~cjlin/papers/pgradnmf.pdf">here</a><br/>
 More information on the computational complexity, KKT bounds, convergence and signatures can be found in the docstring.<br/>